zhiyelee/generator-lambda/README.md

 * `index.js`        Function code here, please do not change the file name, if you want, please change the `Makefile`  too.
 * `Makefile`        Wrap of aws cli, provide function create/update/delete
 * `package.json`    Any extra dependency here, use `npm i --save` for reuse.
+* `test.js`         Use `node test.js` to test locally, feel free to edit the file as you want

 ### Makefile integrated